recent updates & upcoming talks

 about me

 In January 2024, I started a new position as Professor of sociology at the University of South Carolina.
-This move comes after nearly a decade in the Department of Health and Behavioral Sciences at the University of Colorado Denver, where I was Associate then full Professor, and also spent stints as the director of Graduate Studies, and our undergraduate programs in Public Health.
+This move comes after nearly a decade in the Department of Health and Behavioral Sciences at the University of Colorado Denver, where I spent stints as the director of Graduate Studies, and our undergraduate programs in Public Health.

 Broadly, my research revolves around addressing how networks constrain or promote the diffusion of information and/or diseases through populations.
-Much of this work has focused on HIV/AIDS among populations in the US and Sub-Saharan Africa.
-Recently, I have spent more time examining the integrative patterns and processes in problem-focused areas of science that draw from many academic disciplines (e.g., HIV/AIDS, demography, the environment).
-In addition, I have a primary interest in using social network theory to improve strategies used in the design and implementation of primary data collection projects.
-Check out my recent book!
+Much of this work has focused on infectious diseases (e.g., HIV/AIDS and covid-19).
+Recently, I have spent more time examining the integrative patterns and processes in problem-focused areas of science that draw from many academic disciplines (e.g., population health, demography, religion).
+In addition, I have a primary interest in using social network theory to improve strategies used in the design and implementation of primary data collection projects (e.g., my book).

 Before USC, I was an Associate, then Full Professor of Health & Behavioral Sciences at University of Colorado Denver, where I was also an affiliate of the Institute of Behavioral Science at CU-Boulder, an Assistant Professor in the Sociology Department and affiliate of the Center on Health, Risk and Society at American University, and an Assistant Professor of Sociology at Arizona State University, where I was affiliated with the Center for Population Dynamics (sadly, now defunct) and the Center for Social Dynamics and Complexity.
 Before that, I spent two years funded by the Robert Wood Johnson Foundation as a Health and Society Scholar (also since disbanded) at Columbia University, completed my PhD in the Department of Sociology at Ohio State University, and received my BA (Interdisciplinary Studies) from Virginia Tech.
 When I’m away from work, you can probably find me training for my next triathlon, or hanging with my dogs (Zoë & Harley).